-If you are interested in submitting electronic claims either directly to the Alliance or through an established clearing house, please complete, sign and submit the EDI Claims Enrollment form online.
+If you are interested in submitting electronic claims either directly to the Alliance or through an established clearing house, please complete, sign and submit the EDI Claims Enrollment form https://thealliance.health/for-providers/resources/claims/edi-claims-enrollment-form-online/.
 Please contact the EDI Support Team for more information at edisupport@ccah-alliance.org.